z4kn4fein/stashbox/docs/usage/service-resolution.md

 Stashbox, by default, uses the constructor that has the most parameters it knows how to resolve.
 This behavior is configurable through *[constructor selection](configuration/registration-configuration?id=constructor-selection)*.

-*[Property/field injection](configuration/registration-configuration?id=propertyfield-injection)* is also supported in cases where constructor injection is not applicable.
+*[Property / field injection](configuration/registration-configuration?id=property-field-injection)* is also supported in cases where constructor injection is not applicable.

-!> It's a common mistake to use the *property/field injection* only to disencumber the constructor from having too many parameters.
+!> It's a common mistake to use the *property / field injection* only to disencumber the constructor from having too many parameters.
 That's a code smell and also a violation of the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 If you recognize these conditions, you might consider not adding that extra property-injected dependency into your class but instead split it into multiple smaller units.

-?> [Constructor selection](configuration/container-configuration?id=constructor-selection) and [property/field injection](configuration/container-configuration?id=auto-member-injection) is also configurable container-wide.
+?> [Constructor selection](configuration/container-configuration?id=constructor-selection) and [property / field injection](configuration/container-configuration?id=auto-member-injection) is also configurable container-wide.

 <!-- div:right-panel -->